graalvm/graal-languages-demos/graaljs/graaljs-gradle-webpack-guide/README.md

 By following this guide, you've learned how to:
 * Use GraalJS and the GraalVM Polyglot API to embed a JavaScript library in your Java application.
 * Use Webpack to bundle an NPM package into a self-contained _.mjs_ file, including its dependencies and polyfills for Node.js core modules that may be required to run on GraalJS.
-* Use the Maven Frontend Plugin to seamlessly integrate the `npm install` and `webpack` build steps into your Maven project.
+* Use the Gradle Node plugin to seamlessly integrate the `npm install` and `webpack` build steps into your Gradle project.

 Feel free to use this demo as inspiration and a starting point for your own applications!